-- give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given; - give or accept a gift or hospitality during any commercial negotiations or tender process, if this could be perceived as intended or likely to influence the outcome; - accept a payment, gift or hospitality from a third party that you know or suspect is offered with the expectation that it we will provide a business advantage for them or anyone else in return; - accept hospitality from a third party that is unduly lavish or extravagant under the circumstances. - offer or accept a gift to or from government officials or representatives, or politicians or political parties, without the prior approval of the compliance manager; - threaten or retaliate against another individual who has refused to commit a bribery offence or who has raised concerns under this policy; or - engage in any other activity that might lead to a breach of this policy.
+- a. give, promise to give, or offer, a payment, gift or hospitality with the expectation or hope that a business advantage will be received, or to reward a business advantage already given; - b. give or accept a gift or hospitality during any commercial negotiations or tender process, if this could be perceived as intended or likely to influence the outcome; - c. accept a payment, gift or hospitality from a third party that you know or suspect is offered with the expectation that it will provide a business advantage for them or anyone else in return; - d. offer or accept a gift to or from government officials or representatives, or politicians or political parties; - e. threaten or retaliate against another individual who has refused to commit a bribery offence or who has raised concerns under this policy; or - f. engage in any other activity that might lead to a breach of this policy.